showmikr/workout-scheduler/obsidian/plan.md

 - Add an "Add Set" button to the template workout page
 - Need to properly add a new set when adding a new exercise to the workout template
 - Implement the "Add Set" button to add a new set to the current workout template

+# 7/7/2025

+- Handle issues with the graph

+  - Graph doesn't show ticks for everything in the x-axis except the time span you select
+  - Also can't scroll the graph any further than the time span you select

+- Gonna reverse the ordering of sessions to match apple health app (left to right ordering is from oldest to newest workout session).